sunnidunni/IntelliCrawl/README.md

 ### API:

-To run the API just go into terminal and type `pip install .`
+To run the API just go into terminal and type `pip install .` under the project root directory

 You can then use the API in a similar format as `example.py`